Anything For You (Book One of the Scattered Heart Series)

 Good God.
 Normally that move of touching me would have me asking the captain to call for security… but not this guy.
 My blood turns hot, racing through my veins from sheer passion at his slight touch.

-His voice rumbles between us, a low, throaty chuckle that vibrates through my chest as if he'd touched me there.
+His laugh lands in my chest that vibrates through my body– warm, resonant, tactile.
+A sound with fingerprints.
 "Are you okay, Deagan?"
 My name sounds like something precious in his mouth, each syllable given weight and care.

 “Uh… yes.
 I’m… fine, Mr. MacFadyen,” I chirp out.
 At least I didn’t totally lose it and reply with his name that I’d memorized, along with the other customers in First Class, because their business is appreciated.
 After serving him a glass of champagne, I break away to find solace in my galley.
 I snatch a napkin to pat the sweat forming on my forehead, caused by my blood still running rampant through my veins with unmitigated desire.